fablabbcn/knowledge/docs/fabrication/machines/precious_plastic_sheet_press.md

   - Using the heated platforms to melt a material.

 ![](../../assets/sheetpress_applications.jpg)
-Precious Plastic sheet examples. | PLA cuttlery by Dídac Torrent [(@torrent.fab).](https://www.instagram.com/torrent.fab/) | Birdhouse by Adai Suriñach (unknown design).
+Precious Plastic sheet examples | PLA cuttlery by Dídac Torrent [(@torrent.fab)](https://www.instagram.com/torrent.fab/) | Birdhouse by Adai Suriñach (unknown design)

 ## Health & Safety

 <ins>CAUTION: This machine is highly exposed to the user.
 The platforms can reach very hot temperatures (over 300°C), so it is important to be well protected and to follow the operating instructions.</ins>

-- **Safety information:**
+**Safety information:**
   - Be always aware of the temperature of both platforms.
   - Use <ins>welding gloves</ins> to manipulate anything between the two platforms of the press when the heat is ON.
   - Some thermoplastics expel toxic fumes when melted.
 Use <ins>safety goggles</ins> and <ins>mask</ins> if needed.